 All new students should check the tables below for when to submit applications and all requested supporting evidence.

-If you meet your application window deadline you will have your application assessed and your first NHS Bursary payment released to your bank account within 10 working days after we receive and process the notification from your university that you have enrolled on your course and attended your first day.
+If you meet your application window deadline you will have your application assessed and your first payment released to your bank account within 10 working days after we receive and process the notification from your university that you have enrolled on your course and attended your first day.

 If you do miss your application window deadline or you are a student who goes through the clearing process, we will assess your application as quickly as possible (within 35 working days) but there may be a delay to your payments.
-Any back payments that you are owed will be made on the next available payment run so your overall annual bursary entitlement will not be affected.
+Any back payments that you are owed will be made on the next available payment run so your overall annual funding entitlement will not be affected.
 You must still make your application, and we must receive all your supporting evidence, before the six month deadline though (see above).

 Guidance on how to create your own BOSS account and submit an application can be found on our web page 'My Account - BOSS (Bursary Online Support System)'.